 Ways To End A Friendship

 Not every friendship is lifelong.
-People grow apart or do things that put them off of each other.
-If you want to end one of your friendships, whether you've known the person for years, or only a few months, there are two main ways to do it:
+Friends grow apart or do things that put them off each other.
+If you want to end one of your friendships, whether you've known them for years, or only a few months, there are two main ways to do it:

 - Formally "break up" with them

 - Do a fade out, that is slowly wind the relationship down by pretending to be more and more busy and unavailable, until eventually you aren't keeping in touch any more

-We often don't want to hurt people's feelings, but sometimes that's inevitable, and is going to happen no matter what tack we take.
+We don't want to hurt anyone's feelings, but sometimes that's inevitable, and is going to happen no matter what tack we take.
 I'll go into more detail comparing the two options below:

 The formal break up

 This is when you explicitly tell your friend that things aren't working any longer, and you want to stop hanging out with them.
 Depending on the circumstances you may tell them in person, or through writing.
 A lot of the standard romantic break up advice can be applied to this situation:

 - Accept your friend may be hurt, angry, or defensive, and that there's probably no special way to phrase your rejection that will let you get around that.
 Aim to be as respectful and sensitive as you can, but know you can't magically stop from feeling a certain way.

-- If you need to tell them what they've done to make you want to end the relationship, let them know in as constructive a way as possible.
+- If you need to tell them what they've done to make you want to end the relationship, try to let them know in as constructive a manner as possible.